-endix 1 1 A J - Performance Measure Quarter 1 Quarter 2 Quarter 3 Quarter 4 Status 5.4 Monitor the use of section 27 notices.
-Sec 27 - 50 compared to Sec 27 - 60 compared to Sec 27 - 21 compared (New ASB legislation 55 last year (-9%) 61 last year (-1.67%) to 53 last year (-60.4%) came into effect as Identify trends in use of section 27 (New ASB legislation notices in specific areas. changed in October 2014 means that 27's no longer being Section 27's are no issued.
-There is no As13 - 355 compared to As13 - 343 compared to longer exist with no • 460 last year (-22.8%) 373 last year (-7.8%) replacement to purely No new trends identified No new trends identified address alcohol related in Q1. in Q2. crime and asb).
-Target can no longer be · · J· · · monitored for this monitored for this aspect. aspect.
-AS13 - 218 compared to 697 last year (- 68.8%) (Police forms not being received due to procedure changes) 5.5 Development of an early Programme ongoing Work has been carried - • intervention/alcohol awareness including development of were delivered to programme for young people reducing the strength Standards and is ongoing local schools and campaign that targets in developing a scheme. community groups.
-In community groups. alcohol related ASB. addition brief alcohol awareness and In Q1 - 13 sessions were In Q2 - 9 sessions were associated behaviour delivered to for delivered to local schools, delivered to local schools, was discussed at financial year: colleges and community colleges, community crucial crew in groups. groups and university.
-September 2014.
+A J No Performance Measure Quarter 1 Quarter 2 Quarter 3 Quarter 4 Status 5.4 Monitor the use of section 27 notices.
+Sec 27 - 50 compared to Sec 27 - 60 compared to Sec 27 - 21 compared (New ASB legislation 55 last year (-9%) 61 last year (-1.67%) to 53 last year (-60.4%) Identify trends in use of section 27 (New ASB legislation notices in specific areas. changed in October 2014 means that 27's no longer being Section 27's are no issued.
+There is no As13 - 355 compared to As13 - 343 compared to longer exist with no replacement to 460 last year (-22.8%) 373 last year (-7.8%) replacement to purely No new trends identified No new trends identified address alcohol related in Q1. in Q2. crime and asb).
+Target can no longer be can no longer be monitored for this no longer be monitored for this aspect. aspect.
+AS13 - 218 compared • to 697 last year (- 68.8%) (Police forms not being received due to procedure changes) 5.5 Development of an early Programme ongoing Work has been carried In Q3 - 21 sessions intervention/alcohol awareness including development of out with Trading were delivered to local programme for young people reducing the strength Standards and is ongoing schools and local schools and campaign that targets alcohol related ASB. in developing a scheme. community groups.
+In addition brief alcohol community groups. alconol related ASB.
+Total of 56 schools In O1 - 13 sessions were In Q2 - 9 sessions were awareness and associated behaviour delivered to for delivered to local schools. delivered to local schools, was discussed at financial year: colleges and community colleges, community crucial crew in illialiciai yeal. groups. groups and university.
+September 2014. l groups. groups and aniversity.
+September 2017.

 No Performance Measure Quarter 1 Quarter 2 Quarter 3 Quarter 4 Status 6.1 Reduce repeat perpetrators of Domestic No assessed: 32 No assessed: 29 Data not available to Data not available to Abuse No engaged: 21 No engaged: 25 monitor this target. effectively monitor ш 66% engaging 86% engaging this target.
-ABUSE 6.2 Increase the number of repeat victims Number of Repeats at Number of Repeats at There have been 7 6 out of 15 repeat ABI in MARAC accessing support from Marac - 13 Marac - 8 repeat cases referred victims engaged with ι δ Harbour into MARAC with only 1 Harbour in Q4 (40%). Ē Number of repeats Number of repeats (14%) that is engaging DOMESTI Increase the take up support year on year engaging with Harbour - engaging with Harbour - with Harbour.
-2014/15, 19 out of Σ Baseline from 2013/14 - 62% 6 6 45 engaged a total B 46% 75% of 44% which means that the target was not achieved in this financial year 2014/15.
+BUSE 6.2 Increase the number of repeat victims Number of Repeats at Number of Repeats at There have been 7 6 out of 15 repeat 8 in MARAC accessing support from Marac - 13 Marac - 8 repeat cases referred victims engaged with \ \ Harbour into MARAC with only 1 Harbour in Q4 (40%).
+Number of repeats Number of repeats (14%) that is engaging For the whole of DOMEST Increase the take up support year on year engaging with Harbour - engaging with Harbour - with Harbour.
+2014/15, 19 out of Σ Baseline from 2013/14 - 62% 6 6 45 engaged a total 46% 75% of 44% which means that the target was not achieved in this financial year 2014/15.